-Olivier Richon is an artist working with photography.
-His photographic practice proposes an investigation and celebration of the artifice of representations.
-His essays on the photographic image are informed by art history, philosophy, literature and psychoanalysis.
+Olivier's photographic practice proposes an investigation and celebration of the artifice of representations and his essays are informed by art history, philosophy, literature and psychoanalysis.

 Richon, O. & Knorr, K. (2013) PUNKS, London: GOST Books.
 Photographic portraits taken between 1976–77 in London to accompany exhibition at Ibid.

 Richon, O. (2013) ‘Research, Knowledge and Fantasy’, in: S Märtens and H Böhringer (eds) Vorsicht Wagnis, Brunswick: Braunschweig Hochschule für Bildende Künste